-Beginning in the 2017-18 school year, OSPI will use preferred first, preferred middle, and preferred last name for reports and processes (including assessments), except when matching to other data sources that require legal name.
+OSPI uses preferred first, preferred middle, and preferred last name for reports and processes (including assessments), except when matching to other data sources that require legal name.

 See the Proof Document Requirements section within this document for OSPI expectations regarding birth certificates and other forms of vital information records.